-Traffic model from station to AP: use the first two steps in video streaming traffic model
+Traffic model from station to AP: use the first two steps in video streaming traffic model BV1

+Traffic Model Class Identifier for Video Conferencing is VC

 Evaluation metrics

 MAC throughput, latency

 Application event models

 Application event model is used to specify the patterns of the application events, i.e., when to start the applications and how long for each application in the simulation.
 Different use scenarios may choose different application event models in the simulation.